Applying for Development Assistance

 Strict criteria and procedures are in place to regulate the allocation of funds to nations that qualify for development assistance.
 Funding is divided into four specific pillars that cover all areas of development support: Coaching, Events, Facilities and Programmes (Performance and Participation).

 The Development programme comprises international and regional projects.
 The six Regional Associations administer regional development projects on behalf of the ITF, while international projects are managed by the ITF Development Department.
-Prior to the start of each project, Tennis Europe will send eligible federations all necessary documentation; circulars, invitations and entry forms.
+Prior to the start of each regional project, Tennis Europe will send eligible federations all necessary documentation; circulars, invitations and entry forms.
 At this time, member nations will be advised on how to proceed with the application process.

 Eligibility for Development Assistance

 i) Resource Criteria

 A: June 2017: World Bank Ranking of nations above the Global Average GDP per Capita (2018 used in the first instance, with 2017 figures then taken if 2018 figures unavailable).

 ii) Representation Criteria